Case Studies

 ANN HUTCHINSON

 Ann was a successful business executive, loving wife and devoted mother of three children.
-She was the youngest of five children.
-Two of her older brothers passed away in their mid-to-late 50’s after battling neurological disorders, so her family was keenly aware that Ann faced a genetic risk.
+She was the youngest of five.
+Two brothers passed away in their 50’s after battling neurological disorders, so her family was keenly aware that Ann faced a genetic risk.

 Ann was diagnosed with frontotemporal dementia (FTD).
 It is difficult for her husband Andrew to pinpoint exactly when Ann began to manifest the first behavioral symptoms of her illness.
 Perhaps the first indication that something was amiss began when she started to skip their regular early morning runs.
 Ann and Andrew had run several marathons together.
 She led an extremely healthy lifestyle.

-As the FTD progressed, Ann gradually became increasingly sedentary and began to withdraw socially.
+As the FTD progressed, Ann gradually became increasingly sedentary and socially withdrawn.
 She grew quieter, spent more time reading and sleeping.
-Her once bright personality began to dim.
+Her once bright personality dimmed.
 Her appetite increased, causing significant weight gain.
 When Ann began to wander from home, Andrew hired daytime help.
-One day while Andrew was at work, he received a frantic call from the caregiver indicating that Ann had left the house unnoticed and could not be located.
-Andrew called the police, who mounted a search.
-Andrew realized that Ann required a higher level of care and oversight.
+One day while Andrew was at work, he received a frantic call from the caregiver indicating that Ann had left the house unnoticed.
+Andrew realized that Ann required a higher level of oversight.
 This prompted the painful decision to transfer Ann to a memory care facility.

 When Ann moved to the facility, she was the youngest resident and the most physically able.
-She did not resist the move and throughout her almost 3 ½ years living in the facility, she remained docile and pleasant.
+She did not resist the move and throughout her 3-plus years living in the facility, she remained docile and pleasant.
 Gradually her memory faded, she grew emotionally numb and eventually became totally nonverbal.
-During the latter stages of her illness, Ann’s physical state worsened and she was ultimately confined to a wheelchair.
+During the latter stages of her illness, Ann was confined to a wheelchair.

 Ann’s brain was donated to the Mayo Clinic in Jacksonville with the help of Brain Support Network.
 The neuropathology report confirmed the diagnosis of frontotemporal lobar degeneration.